-NOTE: After disconnecting the flat cable(s), check that each cable is not damaged at its end or short-circuited.
+Note: After disconnecting the flat cable(s), check that each cable is not damaged at its end or short-circuited.
 When connecting the flat cable(s), do not insert it at an angle.
 After insertion, check again that it is not at an angle.

-- (4) Release the two grounding wires by removing the screw.

-- (5) Disconnect the following harnesses from the main PCB.

-- ADF motor harness (4-wire)

-- CIS motor harness (4-wire)

-- Document sensor PCB harness (5-wire)
+- (4) Release the two grounding wires by removing the screw. - (5) Disconnect the following harnesses from the main PCB. - ADF motor harness (4-wire) - CIS motor harness (4-wire) - Document sensor PCB harness (5-wire) - Document width sensor harness (3-wire^{1}, 4-wire^{2}) - 1 For models destined for countries except Japan 2 For Japanese models

-(6) Release the harnesses and grounding wire from the cable guides provided at the left end of the upper cover.
+- (6) Release the harnesses and grounding wires from the cable guides provided at the left end of the upper cover. - (7) Press the lock arm provided on the front of the scanner cover damper and release the damper from the scanner cover.